harryherbig/pocket-tactics-rule-card-generator/README.md

 ![alt text](screenshot.png "Logo Title Text 1")

 ## Feature Set
+The data in the json and template Wordings are in German.
 It currently covers the Core Set 1 and 2 from the 4th Edition of Pocket Tactics.
 The CSS is optimized for printing 9 Cards on 1 DIN A4 page.